Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Case studies

 For the current simulation time $T$ of 1 month and average C-rate below 1C, the degradation slope may appear linear to the naked eye.
 However, in Fig. \ref{fig:cs3_QlossFEC}, the trajectory of the aged battery is also presented, and its average slope is smaller than the new battery degradation slope ($\frac{\Delta Q_{\textrm{loss},b}}{\Delta FEC_b}|_{SoH=90\%}< \frac{\Delta Q_{\textrm{loss},b}}{\Delta FEC_b}|_{SoH=100\%}$).
 This is due to the nonlinear dependency of $i_{\text{SEI},b,t}$ with $\sqrt t$.
 Thus, it is clear that even though each trajectory might appear linear, over longer simulation times of several months and years, the dependency is non-linear.

-Finally, when adding the costs to the analysis, summarized in Table \ref{tab:cs3_costSummary}, it is noticed that \textit{CPBDeg} achieves lower capacity fade $Q_{\textrm{loss}}$ than \textit{BNoDeg} across all seasons and $SoH$.
-Even improving the total grid cost $C_{\textrm{grid}}$ as the cells degrade.
-In particular during summer, with a 35\% observed improvement.
-On the other hand, \textit{BNoDeg} worsens its performance as the cells degrade with higher $C_{\textrm{grid}}$, $Q_{\textrm{loss}}$ and model bias.
+Finally, when adding the costs to the analysis, summarized in Table \ref{tab:cs3_costSummary}, the \textit{CPBDeg} achieves lower capacity fade $Q_{\textrm{loss}}$ than \textit{BNoDeg} across all seasons and $SoH$ (between 30-45\% less).
+Even improving the total grid cost $C_{\textrm{grid}}$ by 6\% in the summer as the cells degrades.
+On the other hand, \textit{BNoDeg} worsens its performance as the cells degrade with higher $C_{\textrm{grid}}$ (6-9\%), $Q_{\textrm{loss}}$ and model bias.

-In summary, the performance of the proposed \textit{CPBDeg} planner comparatively improves when using used cells, with respect to its linear \textit{BNoDeg} benchmark.
+In summary, the performance of the proposed \textit{CPBDeg} \ac{empc} controller comparatively improves when using used cells, with respect to its linear \textit{BNoDeg} benchmark.
 This is because the ageing \ac{pbrom}s encapsulate the fade of calendar ageing ($\sqrt{t}$) and rise of cyclic SEI and AM ($i_{b,t},SoC_{b,t}$) as the battery ages.